menukaonline/goindex-extended/README.md

 ## ✨ Unique Features

-- 🔎 Search function also works for folder root type
+- 🔎 Search function also works for folder root type (A bug found: Working on it)
 - 🗂️ Support for duplicated file and folder names
    - 🔤 Files and folders with the same name
    - 🔠 Files and folders with the same name but different cases